geudde/attic-chest/pages/13.reference/01.porden/docs.md

 And when he bids its smallest fibre shake,

-The city falls, the solid mountains quake ;*
+The city falls, the solid mountains quake;*

 Keen was its edge, embued in many a charm,